 Effects on the Body and Mind

-A major report from the National Academies of Science Engineering and Medicine, called The Health Effects of Cannibis and Cannibidinoids (2017) states that marijuana use can increase suicidal thoughts and social anxiety disorder.
+A major report from the National Academies of Science Engineering and Medicine states that marijuana use can increase suicidal thoughts and social anxiety disorder15.
 It can also increase symptoms of bipolar disorder for people who already have it.

 As for memory, not only is it widely believed that marijuana does have negative effects, but there is experimental evidence that corroborates it.
-The hippocampus is the part of the brain responsible for memory.
-A 2016 study published in Translational Psychiatry found that the volume of this small brain organ was reduced among participants who’d had heavy marijuana use.
+The hippocampus is the part of the brain responsible for memory12.
+A 2016 study published in Translational Psychiatry found that the volume of this small brain organ was reduced among participants who’d had heavy marijuana use21.

 A few other things to keep in mind regarding marijuana: